 Essequibo Music also works with a number of adult community associations and youth groups, supported by the Learning and Skills Council and the Children’s Fund.
 We work with children, young people and people with disability, parents, teachers, youth and community workers.
 One of the core values of Essequibo Music is to reduce isolation, promote social inclusion and to reduce community tensions.
 We are happy to work in environments where young people are at risk of exclusion or of becoming involved in criminal activity.
 We aim to encourage social cohesion and individual creativity in disaffected young people.

-VOCAL TRICKSTERS – This opportunity for thirty gifted and talented young musicians to develop new skills, work with high calibre musicians, play live led up to a professional performance recorded at the Ealing Jazz Festival.
+VOCAL TRICKSTERS – This opportunity for thirty gifted and talented young musicians to develop new skills, work with high caliber musicians, play live led up to a professional performance recorded at the Ealing Jazz Festival.

-TASTE OF AFRICA – A month long series of African themed workshops led by Essequibo Music musicians for the BBC Symphony Orchestra and a Hammersmith Primary School.
+TASTE OF AFRICA – A month-long series of African themed workshops led by Essequibo Music musicians for the BBC Symphony Orchestra and a Hammersmith Primary School.
 This culminated in a performance on BBC Radio Three.

 DIGITAL MUSIC AND TECHNOLOGY – A week-long workshop for Hammersmith and West London College.
-Students learnt to link live music and song with music technology.
+Students learned to link live music and song with music technology.
 The developed their own compositions, scored and arranged them with the aid of digital mixing and imaging.
 This work led to the production of a CD.

 EALING CHILDREN’S FUND – An ongoing programme for Primary, Special and Secondary Schools in deprived communities.
-Through Arts-related projects we aim to develop ‘Excellence & Enjoyment’ in the schools involved and in the curriculum they offer.
+Through Arts-related projects, we aim to develop ‘Excellence & Enjoyment’ in the schools involved and in the curriculum they offer.